codingMustache/codingMustache/README.md

 ## Daily Trivia

-What is the correct term for the metal object in between the CPU and the CPU fan within a computer system?
+Which of the following is the oldest of these computers by release date?
- 1. Heat Sink
+ 1. TRS-80
- 2. CPU Vent
+ 2. Apple 3
- 3. Temperature Decipator
+ 3. ZX Spectrum
- 4. Heat Vent
+ 4. Commodore 64

 <details>
   <summary>Answer</summary>
-  Heat Sink
+  TRS-80
 </details>